poseylabs/posey/.circleci/orbs/README.md

 2. **Production**: Once the orbs are stable, they are published to the CircleCI registry in the `posey` namespace.

+## Important Version Notes

+When referencing standard CircleCI orbs, use these specific versions:

+- `circleci/circleci-cli@0.1.9` - The CircleCI CLI orb (not 2.0.0)
+- `circleci/path-filtering@1.0.0`
+- `circleci/docker@2.5.0`

+Using incorrect versions will result in "Cannot find orb" errors during pipeline execution.

 ## Automatic Orb Publishing

 The orbs in this directory are automatically published to the CircleCI registry whenever changes are pushed to the repository.
 This is handled by the `.circleci/publish-orbs.yml` workflow, which is triggered when any files in the `.circleci/orbs` directory change.